A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Empirical Results

-We assume a model with constant and use the SBIC of \citet{schwarz1978edm} as an optimal lag order selection criteria in an AR($q$) estimation.
-In our estimations, we choose a first and third-order autoregressive (AR(1) and AR(3)) model for the TOPIX and TSE2, respectively.
-Table \ref{amhjp_table2} shows preliminary results for the above models using the whole sample.\footnote{We use the heteroskedasticity and autocorrelation consistent (HAC) covariance matrix estimator of \citet{newey1987sps,newey1994als}.}
+We assume a model with constants and use the SBIC of \citet{schwarz1978edm} as the optimal lag order selection criteria in the AR($q$) estimation.
+In our estimations, we choose first-order autoregressive (AR(1)) models for both the TOPIX and the TSE2.
+Table \ref{amhjp_table2} shows the preliminary results for the above models using the whole sample.

-The AR estimates are statistically significant at conventional levels except for the constant terms and third-order autoregressive term in the equation of the TSE2.
-In particular, the first-order autoregressive estimates are about $0.32$ (TOPIX) and $0.44$ (TSE2), is relatively high.
-Because they indicates that a shock at any month affects the return of two month later at least 10\% (TOPIX) and 20\% (TSE2).
+The AR estimates are statistically significant at conventional levels except for the constant terms in the equations.
+In particular, the AR(1) estimates are relatively high, about $0.3$ (TOPIX) and $0.4$ (TSE2), indicating that a shock in any month affects the return of two months later by at least 9\% (TOPIX) and 16\% (TSE2).

-Now, we investigate whether there exhibits a parameter constancy in the above AR models using Hansen's (1990, 1992) tests under random parameters hypothesis.
-Table \ref{amhjp_table2} also presents the result of the parameter constancy test; we reject the null of constant all parameters against the parameter variation as random walk at the 1\% statistical significant level.
+Now, we investigate whether the parameters are constant in the above AR(1) models using \citetapos{hansen1992a} test under the random parameters hypothesis.
+Table \ref{amhjp_table2} also presents the result of this parameter constancy test; we reject the null of constant parameters against the parameter variation as a random walk at the 1\% significance level.
 Therefore, we estimate the time-varying parameters of the above AR models to investigate whether gradual changes occur in the Japanese stock market.